DmitriiKaban/pad-lab-mafia-platform/README.md

 ### PR Practices

-- Keep PRs focused and reasonably sized (< 400 lines of code changes when possible)
 - Include clear commit messages
 - Add mentions from different services when cross-service changes are involved
 - Update documentation when adding new endpoints or changing existing behaviour